mysql/mysql-utilities/doc/man/mysqluserclone.rst

     # Cloning joe@localhost to user sally:secret2@localhost
     # ...done.

-The following shows all of the users on the localhost server in the most verbose output in CSV format::
+The following command shows all users on the local server in the most verbose output in CSV format::

     $ mysqluserclone --source=root@localhost --list --format=csv -vvv